 - All documents submitted with or supporting your PPP Loan Forgiveness Application, including:

 - Documents submitted with your PPP Loan Forgiveness Application

-- Schedule A Worksheet or equivalents
+- (If applicable) Schedule A Worksheet or equivalents

-- Documents supporting the PPP Schedule A Worksheet “FTE Reduction Safe Harbor,” including documents regarding any full-time employee job offers and refusals, firings for cause, voluntary resignations, and written requests by any employee for reductions in work schedule.
+- (If applicable) Documents supporting the PPP Schedule A Worksheet “FTE Reduction Safe Harbor,” including documents regarding any full-time employee job offers and refusals, firings for cause, voluntary resignations, and written requests by any employee for reductions in work schedule.